kevinzhao2233/label-studio/docs/source/guide/security.md

 <img width="49%" style="display: inline-block; margin-right: 5px;" src="/images/storages/cloud-storage-ip-restriction.jpg" alt="Label Studio + Cloud Storage IP Restriction" class="make-intense-zoom" />

 <img width="49%" style="display: inline-block;" src="/images/storages/cloud-storage-vpn.jpg" alt="Label Studio + Cloud Storage VPC" class="make-intense-zoom" />

-#### Additional Notes

-**Google ADC**: If you use Label Studio on-premises with Google Cloud Storage, you can set up [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) to provide cloud storage authentication globally for all projects, so users do not need to configure credentials manually.

-**AWS S3 IAM**: In Label Studio Enterprise, you can use an IAM role configured with an external ID to access S3 bucket contents securely.
-An 'external ID' is a unique identifier that enhances security by ensuring that only trusted entities can assume the role, reducing the risk of unauthorized access. <span class="enterprise-only">See [Set up an S3 connection with IAM role access](storage#Set-up-an-S3-connection-with-IAM-role-access)</span>

-**Storage Regions**: To minimize latency and improve efficiency, store data in cloud storage buckets that are geographically closer to your team rather than near the Label Studio server.

 !!! note More details on Cloud Storages
     See more details on [Source storage Sync and URI resolving](storage#Source-storage-Sync-and-URI-resolving).